superfliege/azure-docs.de-de/articles/media-services/previous/media-services-build-smooth-streaming-apps.md

          }

          # endregion Adaptive Source Level Events
-4. Fügen Sie am Ende der **mediaElement AdaptiveSourceOpened** -Methode den folgenden Code hinzu, um die Ereignisse zu abonnieren:
+4. At the end of the **mediaElement AdaptiveSourceOpened** method, add the following code to subscribe to the events:

          adaptiveSource.ManifestReadyEvent +=